Loender/Book-Exchange/README.md

 This project serves as a study into building full-stack Java applications.
 It integrates a Spring Boot backend with a JavaFX-based desktop GUI.

 Main objectives:
-- Explore Spring Boot framework.
+- Explore the Spring Boot framework.
 - Integrate with a standalone MySQL database.
 - Apply secure development practices using Spring Security for authentication and access control.